udexon/GEISHA/Collective_Intelligence_C.md

 Graph database events trigger new words ...

-Can GEISHA produce humanoid, simulated humanoid, formless AI, or other types of AI?
+5. Highlight software engineering benefits of Phoscript, interface to all programming languages, hybrid API, easier to recruit new programmers for existing projects by simplifying code.

+- How to use Phoscript for debugging, maintenance and continuous improvement.

-> Geisha can clone all types of existing AI or robotic systems and improve them
+- Geisha can clone all types of existing AI or robotic systems and improve them.
+This is the most practical and immediate benefits of GEISHA.

 Besides low level OpenCV functions as shown in programs A and B, GEISHA may also be used to integrate much bigger and complex programs such as humanoid simulators, or complete social media services (front end and back end).